About

 Torontovka by N.A.
 Melamed for Shout Out, published by TO Comix Press / writer & artist / 2019

-Selected Technical Skills*
+Select Technical Skills*

 Rapid Drawing Experience as a Live Portrait Sketch Artist